 It isn’t such a big deal, as it is easily dealt with.
 Smudges are a different matter.
 Dust may not even be noticeable on the images you capture, whereas oily fingerprints can strip an image of its sharp focus.
 It’s like that unwanted Instagram filter that you can’t change.

 You can wear these away with excessive cleaning.
 You also allow for further problems, such as scratches, as your lens is open to the elements again.
-Store it in a bag with the lens cap on to minimise the problems.
+Store it in a camera bag with the lens cap on to minimise the problems.

 Stay away from acetone.
-This is a great cleaner, but when used on cameras, it has adverse effects on the plastic and paint elements.
+This is a great cleaning fluid, but when used on cameras, it has adverse effects on the plastic and paint elements.
 Just don’t use it.
 Same goes for household glass or window cleaning liquid.
 It isn’t worth saving money, to then spend it on a new lens.

 Repeat!
 Stick to dedicated lens-cleaning solutions, alcohol, or deionized water.